Mashu-wq/Pookie-View/README.md

 🎥 Movies:

-Popular
+Popular,
-Top Rated
+Top Rated,
-Upcoming
+Upcoming,
-Now Playing
+Now Playing,
-Similar
+Similar.

 📺 TV Shows:

-Popular
+Popular,
-Top Rated
+Top Rated,
-On the Air
+On the Air,
-Airing Today
+Airing Today,
-Similar
+Similar.

 A few resources to get you started if this is your first Flutter project: